+ISO 10014

-ISO 10014 In flow: the results of the evaluation The management through PDCA will lead to Out flow: economic and financial indicators PDCA - Plan, Do, Check, Act (Deming, 1982) Source:own
+In flow: the results of the evaluation

+The management through PDCA will lead to

+Out flow: economic and financial indicators

+PDCA - Plan, Do, Check, Act (Deming, 1982)

-This ISO's main assumptions are:
+This ISO's main assumptions are

-- Definition of management principles of each clause - Goal to be reached in each clause - Deming cycle PDCA (plan, do check, act) associated to each item (clause)it is explained how to reach the objectives.
+- Definition of management principles of each clause - Goal to be reached in each clause - Deming cycle PDCA (plan, do check, act) associated to each item (clause) is explained the way to reach the objectives.

-It was mentioned the international standard quality rules - ISO 9001 - helps install and protect the quality process.
-Besides it is well known that, the quality management system has performance indicators associated to ISO 9001 implementation; the new rule ISO 10014 has considered a connection between quality and performance.
+We mentioned the international standard quality rules (ISO 9001) that help install and protect the quality process.
+Besides that, the quality management system has peculiar performance indicators associated to ISO 9001 implementation; the new rule ISO 10014 has considered a connection between quality and performance.

-Table 5 shows some literature review on this subject through the consideration of the following points of analysis ():
+Table 5 shows the literature on this subject through the consideration of the following points of analysis ():